nitrictech/examples/README.md

 ## Nitric Examples

-This is the Nitric Examples repository, it contains starter project templates in a variety of languages supported by the Nitric Framework.
+This repository serves as the Nitric Examples repository, housing starter example templates written in various languages supported by the Nitric Framework.
+Each example is designed to be deployed using Nitric for AWS, GCP, and Azure, or alternatively, can be run locally.
+The examples are organized within the [v1 directory](./v1/), which represents our latest version.

+> Note: Refer to the README of each project for setup instructions and more info as sometimes they are reliant on cloud services.

+## CLI Starter Templates

-When using the `nitric new` command to start a new project these templates are presented as options to build your app.
+When utilizing the `nitric new` command to initiate a new project, the available templates listed in the `cli-templates.yaml` file are presented as options for constructing your application.

 > Want another language that isn't currently available?
 Chat to us on [Discord](https://nitric.io/chat).

-## Seeking more examples?

-Explore our collection of [example apps](https://github.com/nitrictech/example-apps).

 ## About Nitric